-- 5.13 The ELS report makes a number of recommendations, which have taken into account the particular circumstances for each Council as reproduced above and apart from Nottingham City, these are accepted. - 5.14 For Nottingham City the recommendation takes account of officer estimated future losses that includes employment space, which is anticipated to change use to residential, and other uses including commercial use.
-Nottingham City Council considers that this estimate of future losses would result in too a high level of replacement as changes of use to commercial uses provides employment and reflects the changing trend towards a more service orientated local economy.
+- 5.13 The ELS report makes a number of recommendations, which have taken into account the particular circumstances for each Council as reproduced above and, apart from Nottingham City, these are accepted. - 5.14 For Nottingham City the recommendation takes account of officer estimated future losses that includes employment space, which is anticipated to change use to residential, and other uses including commercial use.
+Nottingham City Council considers that the ELS estimate of future losses would result in too a high level of replacement as changes of use to commercial uses provide employment and reflect the changing trend towards a more service orientated local economy.
 Consequently, it is considered that planned requirements should include an element of floorspace for changes of use to residential only as this use would not provide employment.
-On this basis, future losses of industrial and warehousing land to residential are estimated at 7,700 sq. m on 1.925ha of land per annum (154,000 sq. m or 38.5 ha over 20 years) and for office 3,000 sq. m. per annum (60,000 sq. m over 20 years).
+On this basis, future losses of industrial and warehousing land to residential are estimated at 7,700 sq. m. on 1.925 ha of land per annum (154,000 sq. m. or 38.5 ha over 20 years) and for office 3,000 sq. m. per annum (60,000 sq. m. over 20 years).